CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 {{<figure src="/images/netq/single-path-graph.png" width="800">}}

-The Flow Graph panel on the right side of the dashboard displays the devices along the selected path:
+The flow graph panel on the right side of the dashboard displays the devices along the selected path:

 {{<figure src="/images/netq/flow-graph-single-path.png" width="200">}}

 ### View Flow Latency

 The latency measured by the flow analysis is the total transit time of the sampled packets through individual devices.
-A summary of measured latency for each device is displayed above the main Flow Analysis graph:
+A summary of measured latency for each device is displayed above the main flow analysis graph:

 {{<figure src="/images/netq/per-device-latency-summary.png" width="600">}}